jvvincen/PCSC_image_processing/README.md

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 We implemented the following tests.

 **image_convolution**
 We tested the function convolve a 3x3 filter on a 3x3 image and by calculation by the hand the expected result and comparing it to the output.

 **is_In_Bounds**
 We tested if the function isInBounds was able to recognize if some coordonates were in bounds or not for the zero padding.

 **get_Intensity**
 We created an image with our image class, modified the pixel (10,10) with the function set_pixel_intensity and used the function get_intensity to see if we obtain the modified intensity value of the same pixel.
 By this test, we tried both set_pixel_intensity and get_intensity.

+**FFT2D**
+We created a random image of a power of 2 size represented by an array, transformed it with the 2D fast Fourier transform and transformed it again with the negative fft.
+We wanted to see if at the end of both transformation we got back to the original array.

+**blur**
+We created a random image represented by an array and add the low pass filter.
+We then looked if the points at the corner of the image were erased.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
    ## To Do's and perspective